Dan Cortes: Seattle Mariners

-After the trade Cortes was assigned to the Double-A West Tenn Diamond Jaxx.
-Cortes went 1–5 with a 4.94 ERA and 55 strikeouts in 10 games, all starts.
+On July 10, 2009 Cortes was traded by the Royals with Derrick Saito to the Seattle Mariners for Yuniesky Betancourt.
+Cortes was assigned to the Double-A West Tenn Diamond Jaxx. he went 1–5 with a 4.94 ERA and 55 strikeouts in 10 games, all starts.
 He was added to the Mariners 40-man roster on November 20.

+Cortes pitched in four major league games for the Mariners in 2010 and 10 games in 2011.

-On December 12, 2011, the Mariners announced via their Twitter feed that Cortes had been non-tendered along with catcher Chris Gimenez.
+On December 12, 2011, the Mariners announced that Cortes had been non-tendered along with catcher Chris Gimenez.

-Washington Nationals
+Minor leagues

 Cortes signed a minor league contract with the Washington Nationals on January 4, 2012.
 His contract was voided on February 29, after he failed his physical with the Nationals.

-Arizona Diamondbacks

 Cortes signed a minor league contract with the Arizona Diamondbacks on March 15, 2013.
+He was released on May 21.
+Four days later, he signed with the San Diego Padres.
+He elected free agency after the season.

 Personal life

-Cortes, who had taken a summer job at a sporting goods store, was taken bowling by his new co-workers and when he attempted to leave the bowling alley he was stabbed after trying to break up a confrontation between his co-worker and the stabber.
-His co-worker died and Cortes was hospitalized.
-He questioned if he would be able to pitch again since the injury was on his throwing arm.
-He did however make a full recovery.
+After the 2005 season, Cortes went bowling with his co-workers from a sporting goods store.
+When he attempted to leave the bowling alley, he was stabbed after trying to break up a confrontation between a co-worker and the assailant.
+His co-worker died, and Cortes was hospitalized.
+He questioned if he would be able to pitch again since the injury was on his throwing arm, but he made a full recovery.

 On January 1, 2009, Cortes was arrested on charges of public intoxication and disorderly conduct in Fayetteville, Arkansas.
 According to police accounts, Cortes was arrested after he allegedly urinated on a fence outside Grub's Bar & Grille.
 After five hours in jail, Cortes was released when he posted a $655 bond.